flavienbwk/scw-observability-iac/README.md

 ## Getting started

-In this example, we're going to start a Cockpit instance (observability server), push some logs and visualize them in Grafana.
+In this example inspired from [the official documentation](https://developers.scaleway.com/en/products/observability/api/v1alpha1), we're going to start a Cockpit instance (observability server), push some logs from a Docker container and visualize them in Grafana.

 1. Retrieve [your Scaleway credentials](https://console.scaleway.com/project/credentials) and edit the variables file